 The Fotofestival Lenzburg invites every year professionals of the international photography scene to review the portfolios of the Festival’s participants: a unique occasion to meet personally, discuss your images in a one-to-one session and learn what is essential for you as photographer to grow.

-Take your next step: Book now your appointment on the 4 of September to one or more portfolio-reviewers.
+Take your next step: Book now your appointment to one or more portfolio-reviewers.
 Places are limited.

 Place: Stapferhaus, Lenzburg – Map

 Curator of the Fotofestival Lenzburg, independent Curator for photography

 Daniel Blochwitz (*1973/D) is a freelance curator for photography in Zurich.
 He studied photography in the USA and graduated with a Master of Fine Arts from the University of Florida in 2003.
 During his studies he taught photography for several semesters and curated his first exhibition together with Professor Barbara Jo Revelle.
 In 2003 he participated in the 50th Venice Biennale (Utopia Station) together with a small international group of artists and art historians around Martha Rosler.
 After his studies, Blochwitz went to New York at the invitation of the Whitney Museum to attend the postgraduate Independent Study Program there.
 In 2005 he began working for various galleries, initially in New York City and later as director of the Edwynn Houk Gallery in Zurich, which specializes in photography.
 Since 2015, Blochwitz has been a freelance curator specializing in photography and has realized various solo and group exhibitions for museums, galleries and off-spaces, among others on Vivian Maier, Arnold Odermatt and Lee Miller.
 In addition, he publishes, teaches and advises repeatedly on photography.
 Between 2017 and 2019 he was also given the mandate of artistic director and curator of photo basel, which he successfully developed further during this time.